Extracting narrative signals from public discourse: a network-based approach: Political narratives in State of the European Union addresses (2010 -- 2023)

-We demonstrate how our method can surface meaningful traces of political narratives by applying it to an analysis of a corpus of State of the European Union (SOtEU) addresses.
 The SOtEU is a yearly speech delivered to the European Parliament, in which the President of the European Commission reflects on the past year's achievements, and offers their perspective on the challenges and priorities facing the union in the year ahead.
-As a corpus of documents that is readily available from the website of the European Union (see Sec.~\ref{sec:software} for data availability), the SOtEU can provide a unique view of the evolution of political discourse, and more specifically on how the European Union as a project has been imagined and re-imagined over time.
+As a corpus of documents that is readily available from the website of the European Union (see the software availability section for data availability), the SOtEU can provide a unique view of the evolution of political discourse, and more specifically on how the European Union as a project has been imagined and re-imagined over time.
 In this context, narratives play a crucial role in legitimizing European integration \citep{Larat2005,BouzaGarcia2017,Cloet2017,Lueg2020,Blokker2021}.
 Based on qualitative analyses, \citet{Blokker2021} have identified distinct narratives of European legitimization, each emphasizing the role of different actors and challenges for the European project.
 We provide a very brief sketch of the identified narratives, some of which we will identify allusions to using the presented AMR-based method.
 There is the ``rule of law'' narrative, which highlights the importance of legal structures as remedies against authoritarianism; the ``neoliberal narrative'', emphasizing the role of the market as the integrating actor of the EU; the ``federal narrative'' which underlines the importance of non-domination and \textit{shared} sovereignty of the member states; the ``right-wing conservative narrative'' which in turn emphasizes the importance of a common ``cultural identity'' that needs to be safeguarded along with national borders; a ``leftist'' narrative focusing on equality, solidarity and inclusion; finally, a ``participatory'' narrative, in which the EU draws its legitimacy from collective autonomy and an active citizenship engaged in inclusive deliberation.
-Each of these qualitatively identified narratives is characterized by different archetypal actors.
-Neoliberal narratives might for instance often refer to ``the market'', ``growth'' or ``efficiency'', while left-wing socialist narratives might be characterized by references to ``equality'', ``solidarity'', or ``inclusion''. \citet{Blokker2021} furthermore identifies the key challenges the EU has to face in each narrative.
-In the ``participatory democracy'' narrative, for instance, the key challenges identified are depolitization and democratic deficit, the ``right-wing conservative'' narrative's main challenge is the overexpansion of the EU, while the EU must prevent backsliding of the legal system in the ``rule of law'' narrative.
-The presented method allows us to inductively surface specific constellations of actors from speeches by different presidents of the European Commission, which we then interpret as meaningful signals for some of the briefly sketched political narratives about European integration.